hbeni/fgcom-mumble/README.md

 Playback
 ---------
-If a `botmanager` is running at the server, the recorderbot will notify it to start a matching replay-bot. the recording user is by default authenticated to the playback bot and can thus manage it using chat commands (try saying `help` to him to get started).
+If a `botmanager` is running at the server, the recorderbot will notify it to start a matching replay-bot. the recording user is by default authenticated to the playback bot and can thus manage it using chat commands (try saying `/help` to him to get started).

 ### Landlines/Intercom